ben-lamptech/Git-Github-Mastery/getting_started/2_Install_WSL+Ubuntu.md

 1. **Install WSL and Ubuntu**

-    In the PowerShell window (run as Administrator), enter the following command to install WSL and the latest version of Ubuntu:
+   open powershell in vscode holding ctr and then pressing ` In the PowerShell window, enter the following command to install WSL and the latest version of Ubuntu:

     ```powershellwsl --install```

     This command will automatically set up WSL and download Ubuntu.

-2. **Restart Your Computer**
+3. **Restart Your Computer**

     After installation, restart your computer to complete the setup.

-3. **Launch Ubuntu**
+4. **Launch Ubuntu**

     Once restarted, open the Start Menu and launch "Ubuntu".
 On first launch, you will be prompted to create a Linux username and password.